rust-random/rand/README.md

 ## Versions

-Version 0.5 is available as a pre-release and contains many breaking changes.
+Version 0.5 is the latest version and contains many breaking changes.
 See [the Upgrade Guide](UPDATING.md) for guidance on updating from previous versions.